 Because online listings are marketing tools that aren’t always accurate, the prices can vary by thousands of dollars.
 Even if you’re just browsing to get a sense of local prices, know that the site may be wrong.
 Don’t use commercial sites to gauge the value of your property.
 Instead, research with local government to learn more accurate home prices, and work with a professional appraiser.

 Poor sense of space

-Photography is not great at conveying how big (or small) a room really is, or how the kitchen flows to the dining room.
+Photography is not great at conveying how big (or small) a room is, or how the kitchen flows to the dining room.
 A floor plan might be helpful if included, but nothing can replace moving through the property yourself to determine if the layout makes sense.
-Always visit a listing you’re interested in, before you even think about moving forward with an investment.
+Always visit a listing you’re interested in before you even think about moving forward with an investment.

-Unable to determine quality of materials
+Unable to determine the quality of materials

-Hard to gauge neighborhood personality
+Hard to gauge neighbourhood personality

 The listing mentions a nearby school, and when you look on Google Maps you confirm one is close.
 But how close?
 Visiting the home can tell you that the playground is closest, recess is loud and parents use your street for pick-up.
 Maybe the pictures of the listing are lovely, but nearby homes are unkempt.
-A visit to the neighborhood highlights nearby amenities (and drawbacks), and gives you a sense of the area’s personality.
+A visit to the neighbourhood highlights nearby amenities (and drawbacks) and gives you a sense of the area’s personality.